 Kids at Mojave National Preserve

 The Mojave National Preserve is free and open 365-days a year and 24-hours a day.
-I found a handful of paved roads, like the major routes Kelbaker Road andKelso Cima Road.
-Though they are sun-baked and can be rough in areas.
+Paved roads can be sun-baked and rough in areas, like the major routes Kelbaker Road and Kelso Cima Road.

 Note: There is no gas for sale in the Mojave National Preserve.
 Cell service is spotty.